uga-libraries/format-report/documentation/archive_reports_workflow.md

 4. Open standardize_formats.csv in a spreadsheet program and sort alphabetically by Format_Name.

-5. Move new_formats.txt to the Format Analysis folder in Teams for this year.
+5. Move new_formats.txt to the Format Analysis folder in Teams for this year, as a record of new formats.
-   It can be deleted at the end of the analysis, but is can be useful during the process to review which formats are new.

 ## Combine Department Data